goldstack/goldstack/README.md

 ## Goldstack - The Very Best Starter Templates 💖

 Getting started on a new project is fun ... until it isn't.
-Goldstack provides customizable starter templates that help you lift your project off the ground and immediately start working on the important parts - and not be stuck with getting basic configuration and infrastructure to work.
+Goldstack provides customizable starter templates that help you lift your project off the ground and immediately start working on the important parts.

 ### Goldstack Resources